 Introduction to Large Projects

-No construction related project, especially those that are large in scale, can proceed without adequate financing which requires a proper development of a Business Plan for Large projects.
+No construction related project, especially those that are large in scale, can proceed without adequate financing.
+Additionally, this requires a proper development of a Business Plan for Large projects.

-In Nigeria there are some many projects that have been undertaking without essential planning and the development of a simple business plan.
-A well written business plan is essential to the success of a Large projects for several reasons.
+In Nigeria, there are some many projects that have been undertaking without essential planning and the development of a simple business plan.
+A well-written business plan is essential to the success of a Large project for several reasons.

 It requires that the new project owner thoroughly think through all the steps that need to be followed to develop a successful project before construction starts.

 It requires the new business owner to answer the critical questions: Who will manage the project upon completion and will they have all the skills and experience to make it profitable?
 Will there be enough customers who will buy the project’s products or services?
 How much can be charged for these products or services, and will the business be able to compete?
 Where will the start-up money come from?
 How long before the business/project turns a profit?
 What will be the risks and how will the risks be addressed?